William-R-Wilson/reporting-new/README.md

 Upon signin, a user can create transactions.
 Once all transactions are entered, user can then go to a reports dashboard and pull up all transactions between two dates.
 The transactions are totalled.
-There is also a printable view which has hides navigation elements and provides other elements which are hidden in normal view.
+There is also a printable view which hides navigation elements and provides other elements which are hidden in normal view.

 Admin users can add users and view reports for all users.